 Although carnival and amusement park rides rank right up there with circuses and magic in my mind, somehow I found myself on a ride with my nephew.
 I’m blaming it on the fact that it’s called “The Sizzler.”
 Didn’t that used to be the name of a steakhouse?
 I was temporarily confused and thought I was volunteering to taste a ribeye, not spin in circles.
 Oh well, nothing goes with a massive sunburn like vertigo.

 If you didn’t think of a carney as a glamorous job, think again.
-Notice the disco ball hanging in this carney’s booth?
-Not only did he get to control a ride under the strobing effect of the disco ball, he also got to be in charge of the music that was blaring out of the massive speaker in the trailer beside him.
-Much to our delight, he preferred the tunes that dropped an F-bomb here and there.
-It made perfect sense since most of his clientele were age 9 and younger.
-Oh, and he also got to smoke on the job, sometimes while helping children onto his ride.
-The American Dream lives on..
+Notice the disco ball hanging in this booth?
+Not only did the worker get to control a ride under the strobing effect of the disco ball, he also got to be in charge of the music that was blaring out of the massive speaker in the trailer beside him.

 Yes, yes I did win the hat.
 And no, you can’t borrow it.